stackptr/resume/README.md

 [corey@cjohns.com](mailto:corey@cjohns.com) | (863) 969-6004

-Functional software engineer based in Portland, Oregon, working with TypeScript, React, Haskell, and Nix.
+Experienced software engineer with expertise in the design and implementation of systems across the stack.
+Currently working with Haskell, TypeScript, and NixOS.
+Interested in platform engineering and scaling infrastructure.

 -------------------------------------------